Does My Building Need an Oregon BPS Energy Audit?

 Building Types Covered by BPS

-The BPS applies to virtually all building types that meet the size requirement.
+The BPS applies to virtually all commercial building types that meet the size requirement.
 This includes:

 - Commercial office buildings of all sizes and configurations